 Forensic Chemistry usually indicates the use of instrumental and chemical methods to analyze drugs (controlled substances), alcohol, fire and explosive residues, hairs, fibers, glass, soil, pant, and other materials.
 Forensic toxicology involves the analysis of drugs, poisons, and alcohol in biological samples taken from living or deceased persons.

 The Department of Forensic Science offers hands-on experience in a state-of-the-art facility.
-The program is housed in the Chemistry and Forensic Science Building, centrally located on the SHSU main campus.
+The program is housed in the Chemistry and Forensic Science Building and The Life Sciences Building, centrally located on the SHSU main campus.
 Our laboratories have analytical instrumentation and equipment that are commonly found in crime laboratories, including: